Enquire About This Tour Code SESH Singapore to Ho Chi Minh City

 Tour Dossier Introduction

 - Nearest Joining International Airport: Singapore Changi Airport (SIN)

-- Nearest Departing International Airport: Tan Son Nhat Int Airport Ho Chi Minh Cty (SGN)
+- Nearest Departing International Airport: Ho Chi Minh Cty Tan Son Nhat Int Airport (SGN)

-- Transport: Local public bus, train, boat, taxi, on foot
+Travel by local public bus, train, boat, taxi, on foot

 Tucan Travel tour leader, English-speaking local guide(s) on included excursions

 International flights and departure taxes